Investigating Ground-level Ozone Formation: A Case Study in Taiwan: Introduction

-The availability of enormous data such as satellite observation images and surface uninterrupted measurements helps in understanding tropospheric \ce{O3} formation.
-The present modern techniques (e.g., deep learning methods) are also compatible with large scale data and highly effective in making predictions.
-In this paper we utilize large scale data and these important techniques to understand \ce{O3} formation.
+The availability of enormous data such as satellite observation images and uninterrupted surface measurements helps in understanding tropospheric \ce{O3} formation.
+The present modern techniques (e.g., deep learning methods) are also compatible with large-scale data and highly effective in making predictions.
+In this paper, we utilize large scale data and modern deep learning techniques to understand \ce{O3} formation.
 The meteorological parameters and the concentration of pollutants are adequate for ground-level \ce{O3} prediction.
-We use sixteen such variables in our analysis.
+We use fourteen such variables in our analysis.
 The observed \ce{O3} is regarded as true values for the prediction.
-We aim to learn a prediction function $f$ that takes these sixteen variables as input features ($\mathbb{X}$) and predict the value ($y$) of the observed \ce{O3}.
+We aim to learn a prediction function $f$ that takes these fourteen variables as input features ($\mathbb{X}$) and predict the value ($y$) of the observed \ce{O3}.
+Our main contributions are as follows: \begin{itemize} \item We collect a large dataset on observed \ce{O3} and corresponding important weather factors.
+We build several supervised learning methods to accurately predict \ce{O3} concentrations. \item We demonstrate the importance of several factors (variables) in this prediction task by applying two well-known frameworks for identifying feature importance. \item We apply our two best models under different global warming and pollution reduction scenarios to improve the policy-making decisions in the \ce{O3} reduction. \end{itemize}